gdilay/py-text-adventure/README.md

 You are about to play 'Adventure'!
 Good luck!

 You're in a lecture hall, for some reason.
   1. A door leads into the hall.
+> nap
+I don't understand 'nap'...
+You're in a lecture hall, for some reason.
+  1. A door leads into the hall.
 > 1